chendingwen/AWSServerless/lab/README.md

 ### If you *do not* have Administrator rights on your account

-Work with an administrator in your account and complete requirements in the Lab Prep document.
+Work with an administrator in your account and complete requirements in the Appendix A.1 section of the [Lab Prep document](./Serverless%20Data%20Lake%20Day%20Lab-PREP.docx).

 ## Expected Costs